luizrenault/a-29b-community/README.md

 - Throttle and Stick are inconsistent with the real ones;

 ### Contributors
-- Renault, Milaré, Malamem, Marvila, Battesti, Jorge Rodrigues and many others.
+- Renault, Milaré, Malamem, Marvila, Cavanha, Risali, Jorge Rodrigues and many others.

 ### Changed